 Why you should care and download this resource:

 If you are a decision-maker at a Canadian workplace and you want to create safer working environments that further reduce the spread of COVID-19, this resource will help you do just that by providing you a step-by-step guide to incorporate rapid antigen testing into your workplace’s screening tools.

-Why rapid test:
+Why rapid screen:

 These are the type of tests that have been used to detect COVID-19 at testing centres across Canada since the onset of the global pandemic in March 2020.
 These deep nasal swabs (a.k.a. brain ticklers) are used to detect COVID-19 in individuals when they are exhibiting symptoms of the virus - because of their cost (approx. $50 per test) and the time needed to garner results.
 Results can be delivered in approximately 24-48 hours.
 These tests can only be performed by a health care professional.